 The City Clerk's Office oversees the preservation and protection of the public record.
 By statute, the City Clerk's Office is required to maintain the minutes, ordinances and resolutions adopted by the legislative body, and the City Clerk and Deputy City Clerk ensure that other municipal records are readily accessible to the public.
 The public record, under the conservatorship of the City Clerk's Office, provides fundamental integrity to the structure of our democracy.
 To request a Public Record online, please complete a public records request form.
 You may also email the City Clerk or Deputy City Clerk, or call (408) 846-0204 for assistance with your records request.

-Public Records PortalLooking for a City Council Resolution, Ordinance or an election filing?
+Public Records PortalLooking for a City Council Resolution, Ordinance or Minutes?
+Need to see an election filing or FPPC statement of economic interest form of an elected or appointed official?
 Take a look through our public records portal and find your document without having to submit a public records request.

 Open Government in Gilroy